Particular/docs.particular.net/nservicebus/hosting/windows-service.md

 Windows has a Windows Service recovery mechanism that makes sure a crashed process will be restarted.

-The endpoint can fail when using the [NServiceBus Host](nservicebus-host/) or when [self-hosting and implementing a critical error handler that exits the process](critical-errors.md#default-behavior) in case a critical error occurs.
+The endpoint can fail when [self-hosting and implementing a critical error handler that exits the process](critical-errors.md#default-behavior) in case a critical error occurs.

 If Windows Service Recovery is not configured, message processing will halt.
 Therefore it's important to configure recovery options when hosting an NServiceBus endpoint as a Windows Service.